Stick-Package-Manager/lite/README.md

 </a>

 # Stick Lite
-Stick Lite is a stripped-down version of Stick, designed to be as minimal as possible.
+Stick Lite is a stripped-down version of Stick, written in V for the Arch User Repository (AUR), designed to be as minimal as possible.
 It removes nearly all non-essential features, keeping only the core functionality needed to install and manage packages.
 Perfect for extremely old or resource-constrained systems where every byte matters.